smartiphone7/TextNowtoSMS/README.md

 Inspired by u/Baller_shock_caller's [Google Voice to SMS tool](https://www.reddit.com/r/Googlevoice/comments/1asiq0x/google_voice_sms_tool_complete/)

-If you need any help or support you can either send a message to me at +1 (415) 500-0385 or send a Reddit DM to u/smartiphone7.
+If you need any help or support you can send me a Reddit DM at u/smartiphone7.